-This walkable town centre has a variety of stores and restaurants, including clothing shops, a farm store, hardware stores, a bookstore, a variety store, and more.
-There’s a hair salon and a barber, and you can find personal services like a dentist and a vet right in town.
+This walkable community centre has a variety of stores and restaurants, including clothing shops, a farm store, hardware stores, a bookstore, a variety store, and more.
+There’s a hair salon and a barber, and you can find personal services like a dentist and a vet.

 There’s a post office, bank, grocery store, butcher, farm market, and more.
 In the spring, summer, and fall, Pearles in Paradise is a popular spot with locals.

 Where will you want to spend your time in Bridgetown?
 Jubilee Park is a small park on the shore of the Annapolis River.
 The park features a picnic area, natural playground, stage, covered pavilion, floating dock and boat launch, and kayak rentals in the summer.

 Old train tracks, called rail trails, have been converted into multi-use trails.
 Bridgetown is part of the 110-kilometre Harvest Moon Trailway that traverses the Annapolis Valley, connecting the UNESCO World Heritage Site of Grand Pré to the historic seaside town of Annapolis Royal.
 This easy, flat trail is great for off-road cycling, short walks, long-distance trekking, or 4-wheeling.
 You can even jump off the trail for a craft beer or woodfired pizza at local eatery Junction Sixteen.
 If you want a more challenging hike, check out nearby Porcupine Rock.

 The amenities available in Bridgetown are pretty surprising for the size.
 There’s a gym, an arena, an outdoor pool, lawn bowling, and a library with great programming for all ages.